Berkeley-Correctness-Group/DLint/README.md

 For more details, a [Wiki page](https://github.com/Berkeley-Correctness-Group/DLint/wiki) and a [technical report](http://www.eecs.berkeley.edu/Pubs/TechRpts/2015/EECS-2015-5.pdf) is available (to appear in [ISSTA'15](http://issta2015.cs.uoregon.edu/) soon).

-**Note:** This project currently only supports Mac OS 10+ (64bit).

 ### Requirements
 Make sure that you have the following software installed ([More details](https://github.com/Berkeley-Correctness-Group/DLint/wiki/Install-DLint-Manually#requirements)).
   * Latest version of [Node.js](http://nodejs.org/).
   * Sun's JDK 1.6 or higher.
   * Command-line git.